 Remove the other outstanding clauses from the memorandum.
 As mentioned above, the numbered clauses in the company's "old style" memorandum of association are now treated as part of the articles.
-Apart from the authorised share capital and objects clauses discussed above, those clauses concern: limited liability; the company name; location of the registered office; and any additional provisions particular to your company.
+Apart from the authorised share capital and objects clauses discussed above, those clauses concern limited liability, the company name, location of the registered office and any additional provisions particular to your company.

-An administrative burden is that each time you produce a copy of the articles, you must now include copies of those clauses from the "old style" memorandum, annexed to the articles, and there are statutory requirements as to how those annexed clauses are labelled.
-Those rules will cease to apply if you delete the additional clauses and add in to the main body of the articles the provisions you want to keep.
+An administrative burden is that each time you produce a copy of the articles, you must now include copies of those clauses, annexed to the articles, and there are requirements as to how those annexed clauses are labelled.
+Those rules will cease to apply if you delete the additional clauses and add back to the main body of the articles the provisions you want to keep.